SaiManasaVedantam/Expert-Systems-Solution-for-Disease-Detection-with-Big-Data-Management/README.md

 1. Start xampp server
 2. Go to http://localhost/phpmyadmin/
 3. Import —> Run the swiftdiagnosis.sql file (Do this only once)
+4. Navigate to project folder & then --> python -m venv env (For Mac users)
-4. python manage.py runserver
+5. python manage.py runserver
-5. To stop, use Ctrl+C
+6. To stop, use Ctrl+C
-6. http://localhost:8000 to view the UI up & running
+7. http://localhost:8000 to view the UI up & running

 ## About files in "djangoApp" folder
 1. urls.py: Provides the mapping of our apps urls to their respective python views(methods).